 Data Science for Social Good (DSSG) Fellowship trains aspiring data scientists to work on data science projects with social impact in an ethical manner.
 Our fellows, supported by mentors and our team, help not-for-profit organisations and government bodies to achieve more with their data by improving their services, interventions and outreach so that they can fulfil their mission of bettering the world and people’s lives.

-DSSG achieves this through a 12-week programme training students to create industry-standard data science products in collaboration with government agencies and NGOs, in projects with a positive social impact.
-It gives non-for-profit organisations and government bodies unprecedented access to inspiring, top-tier data science talent and builds their capacity to use cutting-edge quantitative methods to address important societal challenges in education, health, energy, public safety, transportation and economic development etc.
+DSSG achieves this through a 12-week summer programme training students to create industry-standard data science products in collaboration with partners in government and NGOs, doing projects with a positive social impact.
+We have previously worked on projects in social care, government transparency and anticorruption, environment, health, transportation, economic development, investigative journalism, etc.

 Kaiserslautern is famous for technology and innovation.
 The town has gained a reputation in the past few years as a modern centre of science and information technology.
 It lies in south-western Germany, in the middle of the Palatinate Forest (great outdoors and mountain biking), and is just 50 kilometres from the neighbouring country of France, and 150 kilometres from Luxembourg.

 We cannot talk of significantly contributing to changing the lives of millions of people without talking about technology.
 Kaiserslautern is one of the only cities in its region to have received a prize under the Implementation of the 5G Technology.
 The company “Herzlich Digital”, established in 2017, is working hard in order to make Kaiserslautern a Smart City.
 Being a smart city brings many advantages, and researchers agree that the future of cities lies within being a Smart City.